LOADING ...

 Bắt đầu làm bài nào

-El of current popular songs and yet will sit enthralled singing jimmy crack corn and I don't care or green grow the rushes, oh! -- whatever that means. at any rate, for this elite I have
+El of current popular songs and yet will sit around enthralled singing jimmy crack corn and I don't or green grow the rushes, oh! -- whatever that means. at any rate, for this elite I have

-An ancient irish ballad, which was written a few years ago, and is replete with all the accoutrements of this art form. in particular, it has a sort of idiotic refrain, in this case ricket
+An ancient irish ballad, which was written a few years ago, and which is replete with all the accoutrements of this art form. in particular, it has a sort of idiotic refrain, in this case

-Singing fifty verses of on top of old smokey is twice as enjoyable as twenty-five.
+fifty verses of on top of old smokey is twice as enjoyable as singing twenty-five.

-This type of song also has what is known technically in music as a tune, which means -- for the benefit of any layman who may have wandered in this evening -- that I play a wrong note ever
+This type of song also has what is known technically in music as a modal tune, which means -- for the benefit of any layman who may have wandered in this evening -- I play a wrong note ever

 And then.